aliyun/terraform-provider-alicloud/website/docs/r/rds_clone_db_instance.html.markdown

 The serverless_config mapping supports the following:

 * `max_capacity` - (Required, Available in 1.200.0+) The maximum number of RDS Capacity Units (RCUs).
-Valid values: 0.5 to 8.
-The value of this parameter must be greater than or equal to the value of the `min_capacity` parameter.
+The value of this parameter must be greater than or equal to `min_capacity` and only supports passing integers.
+Valid values:
+  - MySQL: 1~8
+  - SQLServer: 2~8
+  - PostgreSQL: 1~12
 * `min_capacity` - (Required, Available in 1.200.0+) The minimum number of RCUs.
-Valid values: 0.5 to 8.
-The value of this parameter must be less than or equal to the value of the `max_capacity` parameter.
+The value of this parameter must be less than or equal to `max_capacity`.

-* `auto_pause` - (Required, Available in 1.200.0+) Specifies whether to enable the smart startup and stop feature for the serverless instance.
-After the smart startup and stop feature is enabled, if no connections to the instance are established within 10 minutes, the instance is stopped.
-After a connection is established to the instance, the instance is automatically woken up.
 Valid values:
+  - MySQL: 0.5~8
+  - SQLServer: 2~8 \(Supports integers only\).
+  - PostgreSQL: 0.5~12

+* `auto_pause` - (Optional, Available in 1.200.0+) Specifies whether to enable the smart startup and stop feature for the serverless instance.
+Valid values:
   - true: enables the feature.
   - false: disables the feature.
 This is the default value.
+  > - Only MySQL Serverless instances need to set this parameter.
+If there is no connection within 10 minutes, it will enter a paused state and automatically wake up when the connection enters.

-* `switch_force` - (Required, Available in 1.200.0+) Specifies whether to enable the forced scaling feature for the serverless instance.
-If you set this parameter to true, a transient connection that lasts approximately 1 minute occurs during the forced scaling process.
-Process with caution.
-The RCU scaling for a serverless instance immediately takes effect.
-In some cases, such as the execution of large transactions, the scaling does not immediately take effect.
-In this case, you can enable this feature to forcefully scale the RCUs of the instance.
+* `switch_force` - (Optional, Available in 1.200.0+) Specifies whether to enable the forced scaling feature for the serverless instance.
 Valid values:
   - true: enables the feature.
   - false: disables the feature.
 This is the default value.
+  > - Only MySQL Serverless instances need to set this parameter.
+After enabling this parameter, there will be a flash break within 1 minute when the instance is forced to expand or shrink.
+Please use it with caution according to the actual situation.
+  > - The elastic scaling of an instance RCU usually takes effect immediately, but in some special circumstances (such as during large transaction execution), it is not possible to complete scaling immediately.
+In this case, this parameter can be enabled to force scaling.

 ## Attributes Reference